June 15th in Cleveland, Ohio

 BioOhio, in partnership with R&Q, is once again teaming up with industry experts to bring you a program focused on regulatory issues pertinent to Ohio’s medical products industry.

-This year’s event brings some of the medical device industry’s leading experts direct to you – including FDA (invited), Notified Body, and technical committee representatives.
+This year’s event brings some of the medical device industry’s leading experts direct to you.
 We’ll discuss changing regulations and present actionable recommendations for next steps, along with examining other critical industry trends.

 The event will facilitate great industry and professional networking in addition to the valuable content.